 If you or your little girl desire long Nigerian braids, you can try extensions to get your desired look.
 This high ponytail is a youthful, trendy hairstyle and you can’t even tell it was made possible with extensions!
 Leave two face-framing pieces loose and wrap with string or thread for another style element.

 One way to get a fuller-looking hairstyle is by opting for lots of tiny twists.
 This Nigerian braid hairstyle is a little more time consuming to achieve, but the glamorous result is conveniently versatile for both casual and formal settings.

-9. Bright Blue Box Braids
+9. Purple Box Braids

 10. Long Feed-In Braids